Authorities are looking for a motive for the shooter who killed 2 kids at a Minneapolis church

 Westman's mother had worked at the church for five years, retiring in 2021, according to a church Facebook post that year.
 It's not clear if Robin Westman ever attended the church or had been enrolled at the school.

-O'Hara said police had not determined a motive for the bloodshed.
+O'Hara said police had not determined a motive.
 The chief said, however, that investigators were examining a social media post that appeared to show the shooter at the scene.

-O’Hara, who gave the wounded youngsters’ ages as 6 to 15, said a wooden plank was placed to barricade some of the side doors and that authorities found a smoke bomb at the scene.
+O’Hara, who said the wounded children are ages as 6 to 15, said a wooden plank was placed to barricade some of the side doors and that authorities found a smoke bomb at the scene.

 On a YouTube channel titled Robin W, the alleged shooter released at least two videos before the channel was taken down Wednesday.
 In one, the alleged shooter shows a cache of weapons and ammunition, some with such phrases as “kill Donald Trump” and “Where is your God?” written on them.